Wisc-HCI/NIST_Benchmark/README.md

 source devel/setup.sh
 ```

+## Troubleshooting + Tip
+* If you ever have trouble with `catkin_make`, try running `catkin_make clean` and then `catkin_make` again.

+* Panda limits for motion are located [here](https://frankaemika.github.io/docs/control_parameters.html#limits-for-panda).
+If you go beyond them, you will get the error `libfranka: Move command aborted: motion aborted by reflex! ["cartesian_reflex"]`.
+After that any other command will throw the error `libfranka: Set Joint Impedance command rejected: command not possible in the current mode ("Reflex")!` **UNTIL  the joints are locked and unlocked**.

+* If you ever change  /src/relaxed_ik_ros1/relaxed_ik_core, you will need to go into that directory and recompile it with `cargo build`.
-If you make changes to libfranka (which you probably should not be doing), you'll need to run:
+* If you make changes to libfranka (which you probably should not be doing), you'll need to run:
 ``` bash
 cd libfranka/build  # May need to use other command to get to this directory rm -r * # For cleaning the cache to avoid errors of builds on different machines